Live aurora forecast

 Bortle Class 1-2 - Exceptional dark sky 120 km east of Esperance - approximately 90 minute drive on unsealed road

 Remote national park east of Esperance on the edge of the Great Australian Bight.
 One of the darkest positions accessible by road in Western Australia.
 The park coastline faces south with complete Southern Ocean exposure.
 Access requires a 4WD vehicle on unsealed roads from Esperance.
 No facilities.
-Very remote - carry water, fuel, and emergency supplies.
+Genuinely remote - carry water, fuel, and emergency supplies.
 Bortle Class 1-2 conditions.
 The isolation means minimal human-made light from any direction.
 For aurora photography with maximum sky darkness in the Esperance region, Cape Arid is the benchmark position.

 Best time to see the aurora australis in Esperance